Gilah-EnE/postBot/README.md

 # postBot
- Automated post bot for Telegram.
-Useful for channels with arts and/or pictures, especially if admins are lazy :) Sends pictures from folder with fixed interval or according to timetable.
+ An automated post bot for Telegram that sends pictures from a folder with fixed intervals or according to the timetable.
+Useful for channels with artwork or pictures, especially if admins are lazy :)
 ## Usage
  - Install requirements from file ``` pip install -r requirements.txt ```
- - Run config utility or edit configuration file manually
+ - Edit configuration file (config.py is deprecated)
  - Run main.py
 ## Config parameters
 ### main